Sport Sunscreen Vs. Regular Sunscreen

 Opt for ingredients that won’t irritate your skin and are safe for the rest of your body when they are absorbed.
 Chemical sunscreens are made with active ingredients that are, in general, quite questionable.

-For example, when oxybenzone (a common chemical sunscreen ingredient) is absorbed into your body, it can cause hormonal disruption in addition to passing through the placental barrier and finding its way into breastmilk.
-And that’s just one example and one ingredient.
+For example, when oxybenzone (a common chemical sunscreen ingredient) is absorbed into your body, it can cause hormonal disruption.

 So, if chemical sunscreen is not the greatest, what’s the other option?
 Mineral sunscreen.

-Read more about the differences between chemical and mineral sunscreen here, but for now, we’ll say this: Non-nano zinc oxide is a safe, hypoallergenic active ingredient that will protect you from the sun without irritating your skin or messing with your body.
+Read more about the differences between chemical and mineral sunscreen here, but for now, we’ll say this: Zinc oxide is a safe, hypoallergenic active ingredient that will protect you from the sun without irritating your skin or messing with your body.